 Neither narcissism nor altruism by themselves are sustainable.
-True self-worth occurs when you are objective, when you have reflective awareness, and when you are not too proud or too humble to admit that what you see in others is inside yourself.
+True self-worth occurs when you are objective, when you have reflective awareness, and when you are not too proud or too humble to admit that what you see in others is inside your authentic self.

 In other words, when you are in a state of objectivity and neutrality, where you don’t fear the loss of that which you seek, and you don’t fear the gain of that which you try to avoid, you are most authentic and empowered.

 Striving for that which is unavailable and trying to avoid that which is unavoidable is the source of human suffering.
-So, any time you are inauthentic, you are likely to go into “suffering” mode, which is essentially feedback to let you know that you’re being inauthentic.
+So, any time you are inauthentic, you are likely to go into “suffering” mode, which is essentially feedback to let you know that you’re not being your authentic self.

 Your physiology, psychology, sociology, and theologies are all designed to bring you back into authenticity.